 nothing: Nothing shall be returned as operational result content.
-This setting is not valid for a retrieve operation.
-This setting is the default when a Notification was requested by the Operation parameter.
+This setting is not valid for a Retrieve operation.
 For example, if the request is to delete a resource, this setting indicates that the response shall not include any content.

 original-resource: Representation of the original resource pointed by the link attribute in the announced resource shall be returned as content, without the address(es) of the child resource(s).
-This setting is only valid for a RETRIEVE Request where the To parameter targets the announced resource.
+This setting shall be only valid for a Retrieve operation where the To parameter targets the announced resource.

+Note that for any of the above options, Discovery access control is applied against discovery related procedures, while Retrieve access control procedures is applied against non-discovery related Retrieve operations.

+Note that the fitter criteria usage governs the purpose of a Retrieve operation

 -----------------------End of change 1---------------------------------------------